K\"ahler-Einstein metrics on families of Fano varieties: Geometric applications

 By the compactness of $\CE^1_{M+\vep}(X_t,\om_t)$ with respect to the $L^1$-topology and the lower semi-continuity of the Ding functional, for each $t \in \BD_{r_\vep}$, there exists a minimizer in $\CE^1(X_t, \om_t)$ of $\D_t$.
 This function is a K\"ahler--Einstein potential on $X_t$ by \cite[Thm.
 4.8]{BBEGZ_2019}. \end{proof}

 \begin{rmk} We give a remark on the uniqueness of K\"ahler--Einstein metrics.
 As $X_0$ admits a unique K\"ahler--Einstein metric, the connected component of the identity of the automorphism group $\Aut^\circ(X_0)$ is the identity (cf. \cite[Thm.~5.1]{BBEGZ_2019}).
-In particular, we have $H^0(X_0, T_{X_0}) = \{0\}$.
-Thus, by the upper semi-continuity of $\BD \ni t \mapsto \dim H^0(X_t, T_{X_t})$ (see \cite[Ch.~3, Prop.
-1.7]{Banica_Stanasila_1976}), we deduces that $\Aut^\circ(X_t) = \{\Id\}$ for any $t$ sufficiently close to $0$.
-Hence the uniqueness of K\"ahler--Einstein metrics again follows from \cite[Thm.~5.1]{BBEGZ_2019}. \end{rmk}
+In particular, we have